Finder

 Encryption

-The easiest and most secure way to protect your files is an encrypted folder.
-This means that a password is needed to access the files within it, and the files won't show up in Spotlight searches.
-Moreover, it is almost impossible to decrypt the data without that password, even with data recovery tools.
+The files won't show up in Spotlight searches and it is almost impossible to decrypt the data without that password, even with data recovery tools.

-To create an encrypted disk image, open up Disk Utility, go to the File menu and choose New - Blank Disk Image.
+To create an encrypted disk image, open up Disk Utility (located in Applications/Utilities), go to the File menu and choose New, Blank Disk Image.
 In the dialog box that appears choose a name for your disk image and where you want to save it.
 The size is a maximum that the disk image can hold, so the preset sizes for CDs and DVDs are useful for if you want to burn the contents when it gets full.
 Choose AES-128 encryption and sparse disk image from the Format drop down menu.

 New Disk Image